truenas/documentation/content/SCALETutorials/Storage/Pools/CreatePoolScale.md

 {{< expand "Can I use different-sized disks when creating a pool?" "v" >}}
 We do not recommend mixing disks of different sizes in a VDEV.
 If you do, you must **Force** the action and override the **One or more data vdevs has disks of different sizes** error.

-{{< trueimage src="/images/SCALE/22.12/CreatePoolWithMixedSizeDisks.png" alt="Pool Create Force Option" id="3: Pool Create Force Option" >}}
+{{< trueimage src="/images/SCALE/22.12/CreatePoolWithMixedSizeDisks.png" alt="Pool Create Force Option" id="Pool Create Force Option" >}}

 You must then confirm you understand the warning before you can continue.

-{{< trueimage src="/images/SCALE/22.12/CreatePoolWithMixedSizeDisksWarning.png" alt="Pool Create Different Disk Size Warning" id="4: Pool Create Different Disk Size Warning" >}}
+{{< trueimage src="/images/SCALE/22.12/CreatePoolWithMixedSizeDisksWarning.png" alt="Pool Create Different Disk Size Warning" id="Pool Create Different Disk Size Warning" >}}

 {{< /expand >}}
 You can add disks to the data VDEV manually or click the **Suggest Layout** button and allow TrueNAS to review all available disks and populate the primary **Data VDevs** with identically sized drives in a configuration balanced between storage capacity and data redundancy.